 How to Select the Right Hearing Aid

-Last updated May 2017
+Last updated December 2020

-While there are hundreds of hearing aids of various sizes and degrees of sophistication, all consist of three main parts: a microphone that takes in sound; a circuit that processes and amplifies sound; and a speaker that conveys sound to the wearer’s ear.
-All these components are powered by a small battery.
+All hearing aids consist of three main parts: a microphone that takes in sound; a circuit that processes and amplifies sound; and a speaker that conveys sound to the wearer’s ear.
+All are powered by a small battery.

 The figure below illustrates the available styles.
 The two general categories are behind-the-ear (BTE) and in-the-ear (ITE).
-Within these two categories are a number of subcategories:
+Within these two categories are a number of subcategories.

 Choosing a Style

 Since ITE aids are smaller than BTE models, they are popular with patients who want a less visible hearing aid.
-But newer BTE models are now smaller than in the past, and open-fit technology makes BTE aids more appealing than before.
+But newer BTE models are now much smaller than in the past, and open-fit technology makes BTE aids more appealing than before.
 On the other hand, some patients prefer ITE aids because they are compact and keep everything contained within the ear.

 If you have severe hearing loss, you’ll probably buy a BTE style, since ITE aids can’t deliver the power you’ll need.
-Also, BTE aids tend to be more reliable than ITE models, and BTE aids have space for larger easier-to-operate controls.
+Also, BTE aids tend to be more reliable than ITE models, and BTE aids have space for larger, easier-to-operate controls.